monicahq/monica/docs/contribute/readme.md

     1. `composer install --no-interaction` to install all packages.
        - Due to an issue with VirtualBox, you may encounter an error at this step due to a plug-in called `package-versions`.
 If this happens, delete the /vendor folder that was created and run `composer install --no-interaction --no-plugins --no-scripts` instead.
        - See this [GitHub Issue](https://github.com/laravel/homestead/issues/1240) for more information.
-       - This runs `cp .env.example .env` to create your own version of all the environment variables needed for the project to work.
+       - Run `cp .env.example .env` to create your own version of all the environment variables needed for the project to work.
     2. `yarn install` to install all the front-end dependencies and tools needed to compile assets.
        - If you experience an error related to `EPROTO: protocol error, symlink`, see [here](https://github.com/yarnpkg/yarn/issues/4908).
     3. `yarn run dev` to compile js and css assets.